 For those that require ADA compliant documents, you may register for mailing of any of the documents below here: REGISTER for Mailing and indicate your status on the form.

 EEO Certification Requirement

 Multnomah County's PCRB Rule 60-0040 requires that all contractors furnishing goods and services to the County in excess of $75,000 must be certified as an Equal Opportunity Employer.
 (This dollar amount may vary for other government agencies).
-Contracts in excess of $75,000 are subject to the County’s Equal Employment Opportunity (EEO) requirements, and will include vendor certification as indicated in Exhibit 5 of the Sample Multnomah County Contract.
+Contracts in excess of $75,000 are subject to the County’s Equal Employment Opportunity (EEO) requirements, and will include vendor certification as indicated in the Sample Multnomah County Contract.
 The County will not execute a contract over $75,000 with any contractor who fails to become certified.

 As indicated in the specifications contained in our solicitations, Multnomah County shall prefer, all else being equal, goods produced in the State of Oregon.
 For more information please refer to project specifications.
 The State of Oregon has also enacted a "reciprocal preference law."
 The law requires that, when determining the lowest responsible bidder, Multnomah County must add a percent increase to each nonresident bidder's price equal to the percent of preference given to local bidders in the nonresident bidder's home state.
 The following link gives more information on the law and provides access to the most current information of states with preference laws: Reciprocal Preference Laws by State.

 Multnomah County Purchasing Department has the option of accepting electronic submissions and electronic signatures whenever allowed.
 Please refer to a specific solicitation or other documents to see if electronic submissions or electronic signatures are permitted.
 If permitted, instructions on how to properly submit documentation will appear in the County’s instructions.
 Multnomah County Purchasing Department's policy on electronic submissions and electronic signatures is as follows: